A decompositional framework for process theories in spacetime: Conclusions

 In general (and at least in quantum theory), the task of deciding embeddability is a computationally undecidable task as it subsumes a known undecidable task, namely deciding whether some correlations have a Bell realisation \cite{fu2021membership}.
 Various computational techniques, for example, from classical and quantum causal modelling may help here.
 Additionally, it is also likely that finding minimal representatives and in particular verifying that all minimal representatives have been found is similarly a difficult task, which may evade an analytical solution, but more research is required.

-The next step in this research programme is to define the compositional structure of such processes in spacetime.
+The next step in this research programme is to define the compositional structure of process theories in spacetime.
 This quickly becomes quite involved when the embedded processes are ``overlapping'' in the sense that they cannot be viewed as strictly timelike or spacelike separated.
 For example, we can have situations where parts of one process are embedded in the future of another whilst other parts are embedded in its past.
 We believe that the formalism for generalised process theories developed in Ref. \cite{selby2025generalised} will provide a suitable framework for studying this kind of compositional structure.

 Many of our techniques could be further generalized, for example, one could replace localisation of endpoints with some other constraint and minimal representatives would still exist.
 This would potentially allow our framework to be extended to other interesting settings, like indefinite causal order processes in a background spacetime, with the right constraint.
-Similarly, one could attempt to identify the set of relevant minimal representatives for other interesting collections of process theories than the ones we considered in \cref{sec:thspec}.